Chapter 5101:2-40 Supportive Services

 (4) Employment and training services.
 "Employment and training services" are services designed to assist individuals in obtaining paid employment.
 Such services include, are not limited to, the use of social, psychological, and vocational diagnostic assessment, training, and placement.

 (5) Environmental management services.
 "Environmental management services" are services offered to the child and his or her family or caretaker to improve physical living conditions and provide emergency funds.
-Such services may be provided, arranged, or ensured and include, but are not be limited to, housing repair, housing location, exterminating rodents or insects, lead abatement or making available financial assistance for outstanding utility bills.
+Such services may be provided, arranged, or ensured and include, but are not limited to, housing repair, housing location, exterminating rodents or insects, lead abatement or making available financial assistance for outstanding utility bills.

 (6) Parent aide services.
 "Parent aide services" are supportive services provided by a person assigned to families as a role model, and providing family support for a portion of the twenty-four-hour day.